Vey’Zari

 Life cycle and Reproduction

 Vey’Zari reproduction occurs through internal fertilization, typically via sexual intercourse.
 However, assisted reproductive technology procedures can also aid in conception.
 The gestation period for Vey’Zari is about the same as humans, roughly around 9 months.
 Vey’Zari childbirth is considered extremely risky and prone to numerous complications and deaths.
 This is due in part to the species’ tightly structured pelvic anatomy and the relatively large size of Vey’Zari infants at birth.
-As a result, most births—especially among syndicate elites—are performed in specialized medical clinics equipped with high-efficiency staff and gene-editing support in case of developmental anomalies.
+As a result, most births—especially among syndicate elites—are performed in specialized medical sanctuaries equipped with high-efficiency trauma pods, neural anesthesia fields, and gene-editing support in case of developmental anomalies.

 Diet